TC-FIAP-HOSPITAL/ms-login/README.md

 # 🥡 <b>MS-Login - Postman API Collection Documentation</b>

-This API supports typical <b>user management operations</b> (login, create user, update, delete, etc.) for two roles: <code>ADMIN</code> and <code>USER</code>.
+This API supports typical <b>userDomain management operations</b> (login, create userDomain, update, delete, etc.) for two roles: <code>ADMIN</code> and <code>USER</code>.
 The list below explains how each call works, what you have to provide, and what you'll get back.

 -------------------------------------------------------------
 ## 🤖 SECTION 1: AS ADMIN

 ### 1. [ADMIN] Login
 - Endpoint: POST /login
-- Description: Authenticates as admin user, returning a JWT token in the response.
+- Description: Authenticates as admin userDomain, returning a JWT token in the response.
 - Request Body Example:
   {
   "username": "admin",